UMCP-TASA/tour-of-taiwan/README.md

 We utilize [gatsby-plugin-firebase](https://www.gatsbyjs.com/plugins/gatsby-plugin-firebase/?=firebase) to handle importing and utilizing our firebase instance.
 Due to how Gatsby uses server side rendering to pre-render some of the sites, we have to have a different way of using firebase.
 The [gatsby-plugin-firebase](https://www.gatsbyjs.com/plugins/gatsby-plugin-firebase/?=firebase) plugin handles all of that for us.

 We then use [react-firebase-hooks](https://github.com/CSFrequency/react-firebase-hooks/tree/master/firestore) for that sweet hook abstraction on querying our Cloud Firestore.

+# Animations

+This site use [react-spring](https://www.react-spring.io/) for animations.
+In order to fix some issues with typing, I upgraded to the 9.0.0-rc.3 version of react-spring.
+This means that some of the docs on the main page are outdated.
+Instead, refer to the [react-spring v9 docs](https://aleclarson.github.io/react-spring/v9/).